zry3fr/DS-2002-F25/Labs/Lab_02_Git.md

 <br>

 ## Part 3.
-Set up your GitHub Profile README Page
+Set up your GitHub Profile README Page (5 out of 30 points)

 You can use GitHub to showcase your own work, interests, and projects.